C2-80405/network-scanner/README.md

 [Syntax : python <file_name> <ip_address>/<subnet>]

-[Note : Put the ip address of your default gateway(router) to get all the client's ip address.]
+[Put the ip address of your default gateway(router) to get all the client's ip address.]
 Scapy can be installed with :
 pip install scapy